Plain language and clear communication

 But I’m always happy to tailor a training session to your organization’s needs.

-I’ve given plain language training to a variety of organizations, including Courthouse Libraries BC, the Women’s Health Research Institute, the City of New Westminster, SFU’s Morris J. Wosk Centre for Dialogue, and the Comox Valley Community Health Network.
+I’ve given plain language training to a variety of organizations, including Courthouse Libraries BC, the Women’s Health Research Institute, the City of New Westminster, SFU’s Morris J. Wosk Centre for Dialogue, the Comox Valley Community Health Network, Northern Health Authority, and the Vancouver Foundation.

 I also teach these plain language courses: